-PBI helps to protect hundreds of human rights defenders - people working nonviolently to promote and protect the human rights of others.
+PBI helps to protect over 1000 human rights defenders - people working nonviolently to promote and protect the human rights of others.
 They work on a broad spectrum of social, economic, cultural, civil and political rights.
 Here some of them speak about their work, their experiences, and the challenges they face.

 Find out more information about the human rights defenders we protect here: